hashicorp-services/tfm/site/docs/migration/pre-migration-ce-tfc.md

 - Determine current Terraform Community Edition landscape
     - Version Control Providers (Which VCS)
     - Structure(s) of VCS repositories (monorepos, terraform workspaces in use, terragrunt or other 3rd party tools being used)
-    - Estimated number of repositories and terraform configurations.
+    - Estimated number of repositories and terraform configurations per repository.
+    - Estimated number of total terraform configurations to migrate.
 - Establish Workspace criteria required to be eligible for migration.
 Migrating everything or just some.
 - Discuss workspace creation
-  - tfm only has the capabilities to create workspaces with the same name as the repo at this time.
+  - tfm only has the capabilities to create workspaces with constructed from the metadata file tfm generates with the following format: `repo_name+config_path+workspace_name` for configurations using terraform ce workspaces and `repo_name+config_path` for configurations not using terraform ce workspaces.
   - Future releases aim to allow workspace names to be modified during creation or map to existing worksapces created with the terraform tfe provider.
 - Discuss State Migration on Workspaces (Latest State only)